“For the word of God and the testimony of Jesus.”

 As every church, we also wish for peace and justice for mankind, but this point, ‘for the word of God and the testimony of Jesus’, is the essence that makes the church differ from any organization of this world.

 The Church is not perfect.
 We are an assembly of small and weak human beings.
 But “For the word of God and the testimony of Jesus”, we come together, worship God, study His word, and work toward the world around us.

-When I was a High School student, I have committed to baseball club, and dreamed of appearing at Koushien (Japan’s National High School Baseball Tournament).
+When I was a High School student, I committed myself to the baseball club, and dreamed of appearing at Koushien (Japan’s National High School Baseball Tournament).
 From there I moved on to an agricultural college, and then to the United States for two years of agricultural training.
 There, in California, my way led me into a Reformed Baptist church, where I entered faith and was baptized.
 Returning to Japan I moved to Tokyo to be able to attend this church, which had been suggested to me in America.
 From 2002 to 2012 while working in Saitama prefecture I engaged in mission work there.
-After that, I returned to this church where I was later appointed missionary and while I am serving here I have been studying at the Seikei Theological Seminary since April 2015.
+After that, I returned to this church where I was later appointed missionary, and then called to the Pastor of this church in 2020.